INQUIRE-Search: Interactive Discovery in Large-Scale Biodiversity Databases: Validation with Ecological Case Studies

+\textbf{Overview.} {This case study evaluates whether INQUIRE-Search can recover feeding events across seasons from community-sourced photographs and reproduce known dietary patterns.
+We compare the trends in INQUIRE-Search retrieved dataset against published dietary records in SAviTraits \citep{murphy2023SAviTraits}.}

+Diet is a fundamental response and effect trait that shapes vertebrate survival, fitness, trophic position, and ecological interactions, and it varies widely across species and environmental conditions \citep{burin2016omnivory, sibly2012energetics, belmaker2012global}.
+Although large dietary databases exist \citep{wilman2014eltontraits}, seasonal diet information remains sparse: in SAviTraits 1.0 \citep{murphy2023SAviTraits}, only about 10\% of more than 10,000 bird species are recorded as exhibiting seasonal dietary shifts.
+Community-science image repositories may fill these gaps by capturing feeding events as secondary data, including seasons and contexts that are difficult to sample systematically through targeted field studies.
+We try to surface these observations efficiently using INQUIRE-Search.
+In this case study, we focus on five species---Gray-cheeked Thrush (\textit{Catharus minimus}), Ancient Murrelet (\textit{Synthliboramphus antiquus}), American Tree Sparrow (\textit{Spizelloides arborea}), Red-bellied Woodpecker (\textit{Melanerpes carolinus}), and American Robin (\textit{Turdus migratorius})---which have high dietary certainty scores in SAviTraits \citep{murphy2023SAviTraits}, providing a robust reference for comparison.

-We devised a systematic approach using INQUIRE-Search to extract seasonal dietary information: \begin{enumerate} \item For each target species, we construct natural language search queries specifying the bird species and diet type (e.g., "American robin with invertebrate in its mouth"), using the dietary classification system used in SAviTraits.
-This classification system includes 7 dietary categories: (1) invertebrate, (2) vertebrate, (3) seed, (4) fruit, (5) nectar and pollen, (6) carrion or animal decay, and (7) other plant matter.
-We applied taxonomic and temporal filters to restrict results to the target species and season (June-August for boreal summer and December-February for boreal winter), respectively.
-For each species, we ran 14 searches: one for each diet type-season combination. \item Two researchers independently searched for and analyzed 500 images per species-diet type-season combination, each using the INQUIRE-Search tool.
-For each image, the researchers marked whether it contained clear dietary information for the food item corresponding to the query (i.e., the food item is visible and recognizable in the bird’s mouth). \item We counted the number of marked images for each species, diet type, and season.
-INQUIRE-Search based dietary information was then derived from the proportion of marked images of each food type. \end{enumerate}
+\textbf{{INQUIRE-Search workflow for CS1.}} {\textbf{1) Query and Prioritize:}} For each target species, we construct natural language search queries specifying the bird species and diet type (e.g., ``\textit{Turdus migratorius} with invertebrate in its mouth''), using the dietary classification system used in SAviTraits.
+This classification system includes seven dietary categories: (1) invertebrate, (2) vertebrate, (3) seed, (4) fruit, (5) nectar and pollen, (6) carrion or animal decay, and (7) other plant matter.
+Each diet category was queried separately for summer (June-August) and winter (December-February).
+Taxonomic filters restricted results to the target species. {\textbf{2) Retrieve and Verify:}} The top 500 images for each species-diet type-season combination were screened by a reviewer to filter for images with a clearly identifiable food item visible in the bird's bill, with maximum of $N_{insp}=7000$ per species (some species had fewer than 500 observations for a specific season, resulting in smaller $N_{insp}$). {\textbf{3) Export and Analyze:}} For each combination, we counted the marked images and calculated the proportion of informative images belonging to each diet category to compare qualitatively with published seasonal diet compositions from SAviTraits.
+When comparing retrieval across species, we compare $N_{ret}$.